nachoapps/dadguide-flutter/lib/data/README.md

 ### Basic procedures for adding a new table

 * Create the table definition here
-* Add the table entry to the UseMore annotation
+* Add the table entry to the UseMoor annotation
 * Modify `update_task.dart` to retrieve updates for the table

 ### Deployment of new table